brandonjaie/JavaProjects/README.md

 ### About The Software Guild

-The Software Guild is an intensive, accelerated apprenticeship program that employs a highly immersive learning environment where apprentices develop the essential programming foundations required to enter the market as successful junior software developers.
-Apprentices are instructed and mentored for over 750 hours by senior level developers who have worked in the field for at least 15 years.
-The graduates leave as successful developers with hands-on, full-stack experience.
+The Software Guild is an intensive, accelerated apprenticeship program where apprentices develop the essential programming foundations required to enter the market as successful full stack software developers.
+Apprentices are instructed and mentored for over 750 hours by senior level developers.
 For more information on this accredited program: http://thesoftwareguild.com